mirouhml/anime-convention-project/README.md

 # Portfolio

-> This is a website about an event called Creative Anime Convention contains: events, guests and sponsors.
+This is a website about an event called Creative Anime Convention contains: events, guests and sponsors.

+It contains two pages, Home and About, it's adaptive to almost all devices even 320px devices.

 ![screenshot](./src/screenshot.png)